 We are here for you!
 We are still following CDC guidelines to reduce the spread of COVID-19.
 Our staff continues to wear masks and disinfect frequently used surfaces.
-If you’re looking for an additional way to attend physical therapy during COVID telehealth appointments for patients that may not feel comfortable coming into the clinic.
+If you’re looking for an additional way to attend physical therapy during COVID, telehealth appointments are available for patients that may not feel comfortable coming into the clinic.
 Telehealth uses both VIDEO and AUDIO so that we can have two-way communication during virtual visits.

 - We’ll email you a link.